saqibsafdar11/DfE_P8_Project/README.md

 **Key Findings**:

+- Overall schools which are outliers in both categories will do significantly better for disadvantaged pupils.
-- A high correlation (0.85) exists between Progress 8 scores of disadvantaged pupils and overall Progress 8 scores.
+- There is also a higher correlation (0.85) between progress 8 disadvantaged pupils and progress 8 in general, suggesting success breeds success.
-- Funding shows a negative correlation with Progress 8 scores for disadvantaged pupils, which requires further exploration.
+- Unexpectedly, funding (FSM(-0.45), total (-0.48) and pupil premium (-0.45)) all have negative correlation with progress 8 disadvantaged.
+This would need to be explored further as the range of the funding may be very small, and not being a good measure of proportionality.
-- A slight positive correlation with the percentage of disadvantaged pupils suggests that disadvantaged pupils may do better where there are more such pupils.
+- Small postitive correlation of progress 8 disadvantaged with percentage of disadvantage pupils (0.19) suggest disadvantaged pupils may do better where there are more such pupils.
-- The IMD shows a negative correlation, indicating that increased deprivation is associated with decreased Progress 8 scores for disadvantaged pupils.
+- Index of multiple deprivation - has a negative correlation, suggesting lower values of the index ie. deprivation decreased, progress9 disadvantaged pupils will decline slightly, suggesting disadvantaged pupils' performance is expected to decrease when there is more deprivation.

 **Visualizations**:

 - **Heatmap of Outlier Schools**:

+Heatmap provides insights into outlier schools in areas such as progress 8 score, funding, deprivation index etc.

   ![Heatmap of Outlier Schools](images/obj2_heatmaposchools.png)